Yandex Cloud

 To restore an instance from a backup, contact support.

-A backup is automatically created every day.
+A backup is automatically created once a day.
 You cannot disable backups.

 For more information about creating a backup manually, see Managing backups.

-If a backup fails (Failed status), configure a separate security group and bind it to the GitLab instance.
+If backup creation fails (the Failed status), set up a dedicated security group and assign it to the GitLab instance.

-After a backup is created, it is compressed for storage.
+Once created, a backup is compressed for storage.
 The exact backup size is not displayed.

 Backups are only created on running instances.

-Data backups are stored in object storage and do not take up space in instance storage.
+Data backups are stored in object storage and do not take up space in the instance storage.

-By default, backups are stored for seven days.
-The retention period is set when creating an instance and can be from 7 to 60 days.
+Backups are retained for seven days by default.
+The retention period is set when creating the instance and can range from 7 to 60 days.
 You cannot change the backup retention period after the instance has been created.
 A stopped instance always contains at least one backup, even after the backup retention period expires.

-When you delete an instance, a backup is automatically created and stored for two weeks.
+When you delete an instance, the system automatically creates its backup which is stored for two weeks.

-The size of backups stored in Yandex Object Storage is charged according to the Pricing policy.
+You pay for the size of backups stored in Yandex Object Storage as per the relevant pricing policy.

 Was the article helpful?